d2s/website-1/src/pages/terms_of_service.en.md

    5. After Honeypot reviews Talent’s application, Honeypot will notify him/her or it of its acceptance or rejection to the Service, generally within five (5) business days of receipt of the application.
 Honeypot may request additional information (see Sections 6.1 and 6.2).
 The Agreement enters into force upon Honeypot’s acceptance of Talent to the Service.
 Honeypot is under no obligation to accept applications.
    6. Honeypot is entitled but not obliged to verify the accuracy of the Talent's information.
 This may be done by Honeypot requesting documents to prove the identity such as a personal ID card.
 Honeypot is entitled to make the creation of an account subject to such verification.
    7. Prior to the application Talent will have to conduct a telephone/online interview with Honeypot.
 Furthermore, the Talent may be required to complete a coding challenge.
-   8. Prior to sending the online application form, the Talent can print out the Terms of Service or save them to a permanent data storage device.
+   8. Prior to sending the online application form, the Talent can print out the Terms of Service or save them to a permanent data storage device. <br /><br />

 1. **Limits of Use / Prohibited Conduct**